avbelova/POT_tutorial/README.md

 `$ jupyter lab`

-#### Other option is to run it on the DevCloud.
+#### Other option is to run it on the [Intel® DevCloud for the Edge](https://devcloud.intel.com/edge/).
 In this case you don't need to install anything and source environment variables.
 You should just clone the repo, proceed to the directory and run Jupyter notebook/lab.